 Short Break on the Camino Portugues Coastal

-On the Short Break of the Camino Portugues Coastal from Porto to Viana, observe fishermen going into the ocean to fish in the old way, and at the end of the day, bargain to get the best part of the catch of the day.
+On this Short Break along the Camino Portugues Coastal from Porto to Viana, you can observe fishermen going into the ocean to fish in the old way and, at the end of the day, bargain to get the best piece of the catch of the day.

 Relax at beach bars on golden sandy beaches and enjoy some freshly caught fish in one of the many fish restaurants with ocean views.
 Enjoy the sunset from old forts, a testimony to the era of the pirates, and visit a full-size replica of a discovery ship docked in one of the most important ports during the discoveries.